 You may drop-off complete Hygiene Kits (or separate items to build other kits) at the church at one of these times:

 - Sunday morning, before or after the 9:00 AM during the indoor worship service.

-- Any Monday that the Food Pantry is open, 6-8:00 PM – Deb or someone from the Food Pantry will be happy to accept them.
+- Any Monday that the Food Pantry is open, 6-8:00 PM – someone from the Food Pantry will be happy to accept them.

 You may also contact Anita Chichester for more detailed information at 848-373-9304.
 Thank you for your support.